 it comes with and replace it with any other Swaptop accessory, such as the Coleman Roadtrip Swaptop Cast Iron Griddle

 .
 And Primus makes some lovely, though not cheap, utensil sets such as the Primus Campfire Prep Set

 With the best score for both time to boil and wind resistance, getting your morning coffee in your hands quickly was no problem with this stove.
 Shown here is the 2-Burner stove, by Stansport.

-With a large assortment of camp stoves on the market to choose from, making a final decision about what type to buy is no easy task.
-Deciding how many burners you want, whether you want a free-standing or table top design, what potential accessories you may want to add to your set upů all these choices depend on the number of people you plan to camp with and cook for, the available packing space in your vehicle, the cookware you plan to use, and your basic needs as a camp chef.
-Hopefully our thorough testing will help you sort through the options and find the stove that is best for you and your needs.
+With an extensive assortment of camp stoves on the market to choose from, making a final decision about what type to buy is no easy task.
+Deciding how many burners you want, whether you want a free-standing or table top design, what potential accessories you may want to add to your set upů All these choices depend on the number of people you plan to camp with and cook for, the available packing space in your vehicle, the cookware you plan to use, and your basic needs as a camp chef.
+Hopefully, our thorough testing will help you sort through the options and find the stove that is best for you and your needs.
 If you still need guidance on how to choose, please read through our Buying Advice article.